-UW-Madison is committed to providing a welcoming environment that enables all students, faculty and staff to thrive.
+UW-Madison is committed to creating a welcoming environment that enables all students, faculty and staff to thrive.
+We continue to work toward this goal.
 Individuals and groups from across campus have embraced this challenge and devoted significant time and energy to moving the campus forward.
-These efforts build on work begun through the campus Diversity Framework and its implementation plan, R.E.E.L.
+These efforts build on the campus Diversity Framework and its implementation plan, R.E.E.L.
 Change.
 This page highlights several key initiatives, but is not intended to be an exhaustive list of all campus efforts.

-Here’s some of what we’ve accomplished during the fall:
+Here’s some of what we’ve accomplished since August: